Simulating Events

 "Event List dialog"

 3. In the Event ID field, enter an identifier for the event.
-You can search for existing events by entering search criteria in the Filter field.
+To search for existing events, enter search criteria in the Filter field.

 4. In the Description field, describe the keyboard shortcut.